 Advising the 376 graduates to beware of ideas and theories that cannot be tested or evaluated, Stengel encouraged them to continue to value knowledge, which is more than a collection of easily accessible information.

-Instead, the journalist and author urged his audience: “Be in the world, Try to make it better in every way.
-Stand for something more than yourself.
-Be kind—because kindness, every act of kindness is an act of strength.
+Instead, the journalist and author urged his audience: “Be in the world; try to make it better in every way.
+Stand for something more than yourself….
 Do the work.
 Get in the game.”

-Stengel received an honorary degree during the ceremony, as did Wheaton alumnae Wyneva Johnson ’71, an assistant U.S. attorney in the U.S. Attorney’s Office; Susan Stampler Paresky ’68, senior vice president for development at the Dana-Farber Cancer Institute in Boston; and Hope Hamilton Pettegrew ’61, co-founder of Cobblestone, a history magazine for children and a former Wheaton trustee.
+During Commencement, Stengel received an honorary degree, as did Wheaton alumnae Wyneva Johnson ’71, an assistant U.S. attorney in the U.S. Attorney’s Office; Susan Stampler Paresky ’68, senior vice president for development at the Dana-Farber Cancer Institute in Boston; and Hope Hamilton Pettegrew ’61, co-founder of Cobblestone, a history magazine for children, and a former Wheaton trustee.

 More than 600 alumnae/i and guests, hailing from 30 states and many countries, were on campus for Commencement Reunion Weekend.

 In his speech to the students and guests, President Ronald A. Crutcher noted that the graduates already are changing the world through their energy, acumen and compassion.